synolia/payplug-orocommerce/docs/installation.md

 * Label : The name displayed to your customers.
 It can be translated in every languages of your OroCommerce instance.
 * E-mail : Your PayPlug account login.

+Save the form to display the password field and the "Login to PayPlug" button

 ### 2.2 - Connect the module to your PayPlug account
 The second step is necessary to connect the PayPlug module to your PayPlug environment and activate the module in your shop.